Easington Colliery

-Easington Colliery is a town in County Durham, England, known for a history of coal mining.
-It is situated to the north of Horden, a short distance to the east of Easington Village.
-The town suffered a significant mining accident on 29 May 1951, when an explosion in the mine resulted in the deaths of 83 men.

-Easington had a population of 4,959 in 2001, and 5,022 at the 2011 Census.
+Easington Colliery is a village in County Durham, England, known for a history of coal mining.
+It is situated to the north of Horden, a short distance to the east of Easington.
+It had a population of 4,959 in 2001, and 5,022 at the 2011 Census.

-The town's prominence increased after its use as the fictional Everington in the film Billy Elliot (2000), starring Jamie Bell.
+The village's prominence increased after its use as the fictional Everington in the film Billy Elliot (2000), starring Jamie Bell.

 History

 Easington Colliery began when the pit was sunk in 1899, near the coast; indeed the pylon for the aerial flight that carried tubs of colliery waste from the mine stood just inside the North Sea.
 Thousands of workers came to the area from all parts of Britain, and with the new community came new shops, pubs, clubs, and many rows of terraced "colliery houses" for the mine workers and their families.
 On 7 May 1993, the mine was closed, with the loss of 1,400 jobs, causing a decline in the local economy.
 The pit shaft headgear was demolished the following year.

-The town's former infant and junior schools were built in 1911.
+The village's former infant and junior schools were built in 1911.
 They are adjacent to Seaside Line but lie derelict.
 A development company bought the buildings in 2003 and applied for planning permission to build 39 residential units, but a public inquiry gave a ruling that protected the buildings from demolition.
-They have since been listed.
-Both buildings were demolished in 2021.
+They have since been demolished.

-It was decided in 2009 to create a new unitary authority — Durham County Council — to cover the whole of the county, and most of Easington's staff moved into new offices in Seaham.
-Easington District Council's office building, which had been the department's home for over eighty years, was demolished in April 2013.
-The fixtures and fittings, including oak desks, from the council chamber, were placed in storage at Beamish Museum.

 A history of the Easington Colliery was published in the Journal of the North East Labour History Society.

 Victoria Cross

 The youngest soldier to be awarded a Victoria Cross during World War II was Dennis Donnini, who was from Easington.
 His father, an Italian named Alfred Donnini, had married an Englishwoman named Catherine Brown and ran an ice-cream shop in Easington.
 Donnini attended Corby Grammar School in Sunderland.

-In an action on 18 January 1945, fusilier Donnini (then aged 19) was wounded twice yet still led an assault on the enemy before being killed.
+While in the line of duty on 18 January 1945, fusilier Donnini (then aged 19) was wounded twice yet still led an assault on the enemy before being killed.
 His gallantry had enabled his comrades to overcome three times their own number of the enemy.
 He is buried at the Commonwealth Cemetery in Sittard, the Netherlands.